user95401/UnpublishedMods/README.md

-# UnpublishedMods
+# Unverified Mods
-add new button in geode mods menu that shows unpublished mods
+add new button in geode mods menu that shows unverified mods. see for toggle in search filters!

 - featuring *"integrated"* custom ui in geode mods layer
 - ability to download unverified mods